Hip Pain In Frederick MD

 There are a variety of potential causes for hip pain.
 In many cases, hip pain isn't the result of a single problem; instead, it has several origins.
 Some common causes of hip pain include:

-• Osteoarthritis: When the cartilage around your joints begins to degenerate, usually as the result of age and normal wear and tear, it can result in pain.
+- Osteoarthritis: When the cartilage around your joints begins to degenerate, usually as the result of misalignment or injury, age and normal wear and tear, it can result in pain.

-• Overuse Or Muscle Strain: If you are physically active, overuse or an injury can lead to hip pain.
+- Overuse Or Muscle Strain: If you are physically active, misalignment or subluxation, or overuse of an injury can lead to hip pain.
 Putting your body through the same movements, or making a wrong move, can cause your muscles to become bruised or torn.

 Common Hip Pain Treatments In Frederick MD